 – You need to hand this or attach it to a bracket

-This light uses a whole range of colors, including 8 white, 6 cool white, 6 neutral white, 20 royal blue, 7 blue, 2 green, 2 red and 4 violet.
+This one uses a whole range of colors, including 8 white, 6 cool white, 6 neutral white, 20 royal blue, 7 blue, 2 green, 2 red and 4 violet.
 It should also be noted that the fixture is designed to be hung above the tank and it comes ready with a kit to allow this.
 However, if you don’t want to use the kit you can also use a custom bracket.
-As for sizes, the light comes in 16, 24 and 32” designs.
+As for sizes, it comes in 16, 24 and 32” designs.

 – Has to be suspended from the ceiling which can be a fuss

 – Because the light only uses a few green, red and violet LEDs, the quality isn’t the best